skylineo/Accepted-Conference-Journal-Paper-List/Autonomous Driving.md

  Robust optimal control of connected and automated vehicle platoons through improved particle swarm optimization(partc 2022) Distributed data-driven predictive control for cooperatively smoothing mixed traffic flow(partc 2023) Fault-Tolerant cooperative driving at highway on-ramps considering communication failure(partc 2023)
-### Decentralized without Coordination: The vehicles can observe other vehicles in the neighborhood without having the potential to exchange the information.
+### Decentralized without Coordination
+_defifnition:The vehicles can observe other vehicles in the neighborhood without having the potential to exchange the information._
 ### Centralized and Decentralized mix-Based
  COOR-PLT: A hierarchical control model for coordinating adaptive platoons of connected and autonomous vehicles at signal-free intersections based on deep reinforcement learning(partc 2023)
  Analysis of cooperative driving strategies at road network level with macroscopic fundamental diagram(partc 2022)